-The Conservation status of Jaguars, Pumas and Tapirs and their potential as indicator species in Brazilian Atlantic Forest
+The conservation status of jaguars, pumas and tapirs and their potential as indicator species in the Brazilian Atlantic Forest

 The Atlantic Forest of Brazil, which has been reduced to about 7% of its original size, is believed to harbour nearly 7% of the world’s species, many of which are endemic and threatened with extinction.

-The remaining forest fragments still support an outstanding diversity of species, including the highly endangered black lion tamarin, jaguar, ocelot, puma, tapir, white-lipped peccary and blue-and-yellow macaw.
-However the farming practices of rural communities are causing biodiversity loss, as forest edges are eroded by fires, cattle grazing, the spread of invasive plants, and the use of pesticides.
-Moreover the isolated forest patches are now too small to maintain their ecological integrity.
+The remaining forest fragments still support an outstanding diversity of species, including the Critically Endangered black lion tamarin, jaguar, ocelot, puma, tapir, white-lipped peccary and Blue-and-yellow Macaw.
+However, farming practices of rural communities are causing biodiversity loss as forest edges are eroded by fires, cattle grazing, the spread of invasive plants and the use of pesticides.
+Moreover, the isolated forest patches are now too small to maintain their ecological integrity.

-Laury Cullen has worked with the Brazilian environmental organisation IPE for over a decade, and is now its Research Coordinator.
-A Masters graduate of the Tropical Conservation and Development Programme, University of Florida, he passionately believes that the best way to protect species in nature is to approach the task at landscape level.
+Laury Cullen has worked with the Brazilian environmental organisation, IPE, for over a decade, and is now their Research Coordinator.
+A Masters graduate of the Tropical Conservation and Development Programme from the University of Florida, he passionately believes that the best way to protect species in nature is to approach the task at the landscape level.
 Such an approach combines scientific study and biodiversity management with human activities.

-Laury has forged a strong alliance with the Sem Terra settlers movement, and its local Director has developed a great enthusiasm for jaguar conservation, often assisting Laury in the field.
-Settlers are learning that they are key to halting the deforestation of the Atlantic Forest are learning to recognise the value in facilitating the long term stewardship of their new lands.
+Laury has forged a strong alliance with the Sem Terra settlers movement and its local Director has developed a great enthusiasm for jaguar conservation, often assisting Laury in the field.
+Settlers are learning that they are key to halting deforestation of the Atlantic Forest and are learning to recognise the value in facilitating the long-term stewardship of their new lands.
 They are now working with Laury to plant endemic and economically useful trees across their properties, particularly on the forest edge and between fragments.
-By developing buffer zones consisting of agroforestry parcels around primary forest, they are helping to ease conflicts with wildlife and reduce forest-edge erosion.
+By developing buffer zones consisting of agroforestry parcels around primary forest, they are helping to ease conflicts with wildlife and reduce forest edge erosion.

 Laury Cullen received a Rufford Small Grant in 1999 for his earlier work with jaguars and pumas in the Atlantic Forest, which involved using radio-collared animals to provide information about these animals’ movements and territorial ranges.
-This initial research developed into a broader project for which Laury won the Whitley Gold Award in 2002, followed by Continuation Funding two years later.
+This initial research developed into a broader project for which Laury won the Whitley Gold Award in 2002, followed by several rounds of Continuation Funding.